Forst1772/Wumpus/README.md

 - [Português]( #portuguÊs)

 ## **ENGLISH**
-Wumpus is a text-based game, where you are blind hero who falls into a world full of abyss whit a mysterious creature THE WUMPUS!!
+Wumpus is a text-based game, where you are a blind hero who falls into a world full of abyss whit a mysterious creature THE WUMPUS!!

-Your mission is hunt the Wumpus with your arrows before it eats you or you fall in an abyss.
+Your mission is to hunt the Wumpus with your arrows before it eats you or you fall in an abyss.
 You can guide yourself through the smell and touch.
-If you feel wind, that means you are near an abyss and if you smell a bad smell that's the Wumpus.
+If you feel the wind, that means you are near an abyss and if you smell a bad smell that's the Wumpus.

 Be strategist because you can only move or shoot for each turn, and the Wumpus gets closer and closer.